githubtraining/write-javascript-actions/responses/09_joking-around.md

 APIs also give you, the developer, the ability to give others access to specific functionality or resources within your own program or service.

-### What about our Action?
+### What about our action?

-We are now going to write an Action that reaches out to a service through its API to get us a random joke.
+We are now going to write an action that reaches out to a service through its API to get us a random joke.
 We will then display that joke on the [Actions tab]({{actionsUrl}}).

 For our purposes the API we use will not require authentication, however that is a limitation of the course content and not the GitHub Actions platform.
 If you need to store secrets, like API keys, for your workflow to use you will need to configure [secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) as inputs.

-We are also going to demonstrate having multiple files make up an Action as well as importing other external libraries for your Action to use.
+We are also going to demonstrate having multiple files make up an action as well as importing other external libraries for your action to use.

 What are we waiting for, let's get started 😉